English - Higher Level

 - Identify and interpret explicit and implicit information and ideas.

-- Evaluate texts critically, supporting with appropriate textual references.
+- Evaluate texts critically, supporting with appropriate references.

 ONLY COMPLETE THIS ONLINE APPLICATION FORM IF YOU WANT TO SIGN UP FOR AN EXAMINATION.